Mallorca: Dead Germans discovered off the coast in the sea

 Mallorca: German woman probably drowned in the sea off the coast

 As the Majorca newspaper reports that the woman went swimming in the sea off Mallorca almost every day even in winter.
 So also on Tuesday.
 Eyewitnesses dialed 911 around 4 p.m. when the woman on the Bendinat beach never got out of the water.
 After a missing person was reported, search measures were initiated immediately.
 A patrol discovered the missing person’s belongings in the sand on the beach.
-Because of the falling darkness, the search operation had to be stopped after two hours, reports the local news portal diariodemallorca.es.
+The search operation had to be stopped after two hours because of the falling darkness, reports the local news portal diariodemallorca.es.

 At that time there was a storm in Mallorca.
 Because of high waves, the Spanish weather service had aemet issued an orange alert.
 Even on Wednesday, the storm whipped the water onto land with wind speeds of almost 100 km/h.
 There was still a yellow warning level on many sections of the coast on the popular holiday island.